-- Like all Medicare health plans, we cover everything that Original Medicare covers.
-For some of these benefits, you pay more in our plan than you would in Original Medicare.
-For others, you pay less.
+- You are covered by both Medicare and Pennsylvania Medical Assistance (Medicaid).
+Medicare covers health care and prescription drugs.
+Pennsylvania Medical Assistance (Medicaid) covers your cost sharing for Medicare services, including Medicare Part A and B deductibles, copayments, and coinsurance.
+Pennsylvania Medical Assistance (Medicaid) also covers services Medicare does not cover, like long-term care, and home and community-based services. - Like all Medicare health plans, we cover everything that Original Medicare covers.
 (If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you. - If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, we will not pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your Pennsylvania Medical Assistance (Medicaid) eligibility.
+Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.